yashodeep003/Shop-Cart/README.md

 </p>

 <p align="center">
-  <i>Click the image or button above to view the complete project demonstration on Google Drive</i>
+  <i>Click the button above to view the complete project demonstration on Google Drive</i>
 </p>